Manish2005/tasko-app/README.md

 This project is created with:

 - REACT
-- JSON Server
 - HTML
 - CSS
+- JSON Server
 - Vite

 ## Setup

-1. Make sure that [nvm](https://github.com/nvm-sh/nvm), [npm](https://www.npmjs.com/) are installed globally
+1. Make sure that [nvm](https://github.com/nvm-sh/nvm) and [npm](https://www.npmjs.com/) are installed globally

-2. Install the correct version of Node running the following command in the project root directory
+2. Install the correct version of Node running the following command in the root directory

    ```shell
    nvm install